KennethManzi1/Data-Analysis-projects/README.md

-# Additional SQL Work
+# Data Analysis projects

-This repository details additional projects and case studies done in SQL
+This repository details additional projects and case studies done in SQL, Python, R and other tools